 - Administer first aid to a casualty who is wounded and bleeding;

 - Administer first aid to a casualty who is suffering from shock;

 - Provide appropriate first aid for minor injuries (including small cuts, grazes and bruises, burns and scalds).

 Assessment is done by continuous monitoring of the practical activities throughout the course and all successful staff will receive a certificate which is then valid for 3 years and a comprehensive book for them to take away at the end of the course.

 The course can be accredited with FAIB.

 Duration: 6 hours

 Courses can be split into 2 x 3 hour sessions if preferred.

 Group size: no minimum or maximum numbers just ask for a quote.

-Following a review of the resuscitation guidelines by the resuscitation council UK in October 2015, Albany Training are delivering courses in line with these new standards.
+Following a review of the resuscitation guidelines by the UK Resuscitation Council in September 2021, Albany Training are delivering courses in line with these new standards.